 This is a UK release, and you'll need a region-free DVD player to watch it.

 In this miniseries, Olivia Colman plays the role of Maggie, a woman whose unsatisfied husband commutes on the 7.39 train to London.
-As so often happens, he meets a young and attractive women and the two grow increasingly intimate with one another.
+As it so often happens, he meets a young and attractive woman and the two grow increasingly intimate with one another.
 The two parts combine to make one feature-length series.
 This miniseries isn't available through US streaming outlets, but with a region-free DVD player, you can get it on an imported DVD HERE.

 Look Around You